vapor/docs/docs/basics/validation.md

 }
 ```

-Now, let's implement the validation logic for zip codes.
-We'll use a regular expression to check whether the input string matches the format of a zip code.
+Finally, implement the validation logic for zip codes.
+Use a regular expression to check whether the input string matches the format of a USA zip code.

 ```swift
 private let zipCodeRegex: String = "^\\d{5}(?:[-\\s]\\d{4})?$"